To change the way a payload file will be executed by E2B, you can change its file extension.

 When selected from the E2B menu and if the extension is recognised by QRUN.g4b, the file will be executed.
 The file extension determines how it is executed by E2B and grub4dos.

 Tip: Always try a filename with no spaces or special characters first.
-If it works, then you can try renaming it if you wish - e.g. first try Windows_10_x64.iso - if it works then try 'Windows 10 64-bit.iso' so that the menu entry is more readable.
+If it works, then you can try renaming it - e.g. first try Windows_10_x64.iso - if it works then try 'Windows 10 64-bit.iso' so that the menu entry is more readable.